Folklore contains understanding that is tucked in entertainment.

 From the Cultural History of Humour

-Folk entertainment centuries ago could be course and vulgar, tell Jan Bremmer and Herman Roodenburg (1997).
-They find that in ancient Greece and Rome, moderate humour became the domain of the social elite, whereas buffoons and mimes gradually lost official approval.
+Folk entertainment centuries ago could be course and vulgar, we are told in A Cultural History of Humour: From Antiquity to the Present Day (1997).
+Contributors authors of it also find that in ancient Greece and Rome, moderate humour became the domain of the social elite, whereas buffoons and mimes gradually lost official approval.
 In the Middle Ages the jester is usually grouped with actors, jongleurs and mimes, people with a low social standing.
 Only the court fool rises to some social prominence during those centuries.

 After the Middle Ages the collecting and telling of jokes became widely spread over the social spectrum, and the telling of jokes became part of the art of conversation among gentlemen.
 When this ideal of culture waned, however, the modern professional jester, rose - the clown, the comedian and the satirist.

 Then, to what extent did humour change over the centuries?
 Some of the humorous texts of the past are not bad at all, others distinctly unfunny and others quite incomprehensible.
 Peter Burke notes how the areas of humour were shrinking from the later sixteenth century, and that the clergy, ladies and gentlemen no longer took part in certain kinds of humour, at least not in public.
 So humour was not allowed in some areas, as time went by.
 Church and state came to cherish sobriety and gravity above riducule, and gradually gained the upper hand after the Reformation.
 The society, strengthened its hierarchies, followed up with disdain of all sorts of lower humour.